Take your career worldwide with Occupational Therapy

 Learning and teaching methodology

 The Master of Occupational Therapy combines lectures, tutorials, workshops, case studies, fieldwork and simulation to embed the skills and knowledge needed to succeed as an occupational therapist.
 The program focuses on real-world learning with fieldwork opportunities in most courses to help students link theory to practice.
 Students will learn from highly qualified occupational therapy academics with clinical and research experience.
-The choice of a clinically-focussed or business-focussed research pathway allows students to contribute to the advancement of the occupational therapy profession, and broadens future career possibilities in research, academia or private practice.
+The choice of a clinically-focused or business-focused research pathway allows students to contribute to the advancement of the occupational therapy profession, and broadens future career possibilities in research, academia or private practice.

 Recommended study structure*

 Please visit Recommended Course Structures for guidance on study plans.

 - Foundations of Occupational Therapy (OCTY71-100)